Dairy Calf to Beef

 The Irish Dairy Beef Industry

-The dairy beef industry in Ireland is a growing and important industry.
-Due to the growth in the national dairy cow population in the post quota era, there has been a proportional increase in the number of dairy calves available for beef production.
+The dairy beef industry in Ireland is rapidly growing; the national dairy cow population in the post quota era has grown substantially and there has been a proportional increase in the number of dairy calves available for beef production.
 This growth is predicted to continue, with dairy cow numbers expected to reach 1.6 million by 2020.

 The Irish dairy herd is mainly comprised of spring calving cows managed on seasonal pasture based production systems.
 Approximately 30% of dairy calves born are replacement dairy heifers (AIM, 2016).
 The remaining calves are potentially available for beef production.